-The name of this installment is meant to be a joke, but anyone who follows the blog knows that I’m is a little bit color-obsessed.
+The name of this installment is meant to be a joke, but anyone who follows the blog knows that I’m a little bit color-obsessed.
 This image is a play on the highly popular orange and teal color scheme, using the complementary contrast between orange and cyan

 - 2x normal reflector on 500Ws monoblocks